 In 2008, the theatre received heritage designation from the Ontario Heritage Trust.

 Before the Kingsway could reopen, the theatre needed some attention.
 Its new operator, Rui Pereira, had new carpet installed, made the theatre wheelchair accessible, added new front doors, newly upholstered seats and more.
 After being closed for 2½ years, the historic gem reopened.

 Today, the 80+-year-old landmark nabe (neighbourhood) cinema has an atmosphere that harkens back to yesteryear.
 It features the occasional blockbuster, along with foreign films and documentaries.
 Visit the Kingsway Theatre website for more information.

 Kingsway Neighbourhood History

-In the early 1900’s, Robert Home Smith purchased expansive amounts of land on each side of the Humber River.
-His company mapped out thirteen subdivisions based on a method called the ‘garden city movement’.
-This was an urban-planning method where communities are surrounded by green space and contain balanced areas of residences, industry and agriculture.
+In the early 1900s, Robert Home Smith purchased vast amounts of land on each side of the Humber River.
+His company mapped out thirteen subdivisions based on the ‘garden city movement’ method.
+This was an urban planning method where communities are surrounded by green space and contained balanced areas of residences, industry and agriculture.

 - Ontario Heritage Trust: 3030 Bloor St W